AqwamCreates/DataPredict/docs/API/Models/MultinomialNaiveBayes.md

 Contains a table of matrices.

-* ModelParameters[1]: meanMatrix.
+* ModelParameters[1]: featureProbabilityMatrix.
 The columns are the features.

-* ModelParameters[2]: standardDeviationMatrix.
-The columns are the features.
+* ModelParameters[2]: priorProbabilityMatrix.

-* ModelParameters[3]: probabilitiesMatrix.
 The columns are the features.

 ## Constructors